 Method of Award.
-An award will be made to the responsible Offeror whose proposal is determined to be the most advantageous to the State based on the evaluation criteria set forth in the RFP.
+Award will be made to the responsive and responsible Offeror whose proposal is determined to be the most advantageous to the State based on the evaluation criteria set forth in the RFP.

 5.4 RESPONSIBILITY OF OFFERORS